Sanhua Nüxia: Reception and legacy

-Sanhua Nüxia continues to attract attention from readers and commentators for its lyrical prose and emotional depth, though opinions differ on its pacing and action elements.
-On Douban, the novel holds a rating of 6.8 out of 10 from over 500 readers, with many praising Liang Yusheng's elegant writing, use of poetry and classical allusion, while some critics point out that the plotting and combat segments are less compelling compared to other wuxia novels.
+On Douban, the novel holds a rating of 6.8 out of 10 from over 500 readers, with many praising Liang Yusheng's elegant writing, use of poetry, and classical allusion.
+However, some critics point out that the plotting and combat segments are less compelling compared to other wuxia novels.

-In a 2022 article on Sohu, Sanhua Nüxia is described as having a "clean, artistic style", attributing part of its distinctiveness to the female protagonist Yu Chengzhu, who diverges from traditional male-led wuxia narratives.
+In a 2022 article on Sohu, Sanhua Nüxia is described as having a "clean, artistic style", attributing part of its distinctiveness to the female protagonist Yu Chengzhu, unlike the traditional male-led wuxia stories.

-From a critical vantage, a review in Ming Pao Monthly of Liang Yusheng's oeuvre notes that Sanhua Nüxia, along with Huanjian Qiqing Lu and Lianjian Fengyun Lu, maintains Liang Yusheng's established stylistic mode but lacks a major artistic breakthrough.
+A review in Ming Pao Monthly of Liang Yusheng's works notes that Sanhua Nüxia, along with Huanjian Qiqing Lu and Lianjian Fengyun Lu, maintains Liang Yusheng's established writing style but lacks a breakthrough.

 Adaptations

 In 1961, the novel was adapted into a two-part Hong Kong film Heroine of Flower produced by the Tai Shing Film Company, starring Ng Kwun-Lai, Walter Tso and Bowie Wu.
 The second part credits Liang Yusheng as the screenwriter.